hashgraph/stablecoin-studio/backend/README.md

 - **API**: the api interacts with the underlying database and exposes 4 functionalities
   - _Add a transaction_: allows for a new, unsigned transaction to be added to the database.
   - _Sign a transaction_: allows for a transaction to be signed by one of the keys associated to the account the transaction belongs to.
+  - _Update a transaction_: allows for a transaction fields to be updated (status).
   - _Remove a transaction_: allows for a transaction to be removed from the database.
   - _Retrieve transactions_: allows for transactions to be retrieved, either all of them or those that are associated to a given public key.
 - **Database**: the db where transactions are stored waiting to be signed by all account's keys before submitting them to the Hedera DLT.
 It has one table with the following columns.